-NES Activities
+NIS Activities

 Extended Day The Nantucket Community School (NCS) after school program is a full inclusion model offering multi-age enrichment and support services to students and their families.
 Support services offered during the school year for elementary-age students include before and after school programs.

-There may be student opportunities offered at NES each year that are dependent upon funding.

-Please contact the NCS Front Office for the updated annual list of student activities.
-For specific information about any of the NCS Children's Programs, please contact Alicia Graziadeia, Director Community School at 508-228-7285 ext.
-1162 graziadeia@npsk.org
+For additional information about any of the NCS Children's Programs, please contact the Director, Alicia Graziadei at 508-228-7285 ext.
+1162.
+Other There are opportunities for students to engage in extracurricular activities throughout the year.
+These may include the following: Yearbook Club

+Band Chess Club Chorus